centreon/centreon-documentation/versioned_docs/version-20.10/administration/secure-platform.md

 By default, Centreon installs a web server in HTTP mode.
 It is strongly recommended to switch to HTTPS mode by adding your certificate.

 It is better to use a certificate validated by an authority rather than a self-signed one.
-However, in case the self-signed method suits you more, you can refer to the [appropriate section](#Securing-the-apache-web-server-with-a-self-signed-certificate).
+However, in case the self-signed method suits you more, you can refer to the [appropriate section](#Securing-the-Apache-web-server-with-self-signed-certificat)

 If you do not have a certificate validated by an authority, you can generate one on platforms such as [Let's Encrypt](https://letsencrypt.org/).